spyder-ide/spyder-docs/doc/basic-first-aid.rst

 Isolating problems
 ==================

-If you get the error while running a specific line, block, or script/program, it may not be an issue with Spyder, but rather something lower down in the "stack" it depends on.
+If you get an error while running a specific line, block, or script/program, it may not be an issue with Spyder, but rather something lower down in the packages it depends on.
 Try running it in the following in order if and until it starts working as you expect.
 If you manage to isolate the bug, report it to the last one it *doesn't* work in.

-#. **Spyder**, of course!
-Make sure you can reproduce the error, if possible.
+#. **Spyder** itself, of course!
+    Make sure you can reproduce the error after closing and reopening it, if possible.

 #. **A bare QtConsole instance**, e.g. launched from Anaconda navigator or from the Anaconda Prompt/Terminal/command line (Windows/Mac/Linux) with ``jupyter qtconsole``.